 The Way is neither Nagual nor Tonal, and both at the same time.
 It’s a “co-essence”, both attached to and independent from its owner8.
 In a way, it’s like Peter Pan’s shadow.
-Co-essences take many forms like an animal (e.g., reptile, bird, jaguar), a celestial phenomenon (e.g ., rain, lightning, wind, comet, rainbow), an inanimate object and even a composite creature.
+Co-essences take many forms such as an animal (e.g., reptile, bird, jaguar), a celestial phenomenon (e.g., rain, lightning, wind, rainbow), an inanimate object and even a composite creature.

 The root for the word Way in Mayan languages is “sleep” with various semantic extensions including “other spirit”, “dream”, “witchcraft”, “nagual” and “animal transformation”.

 Wayob manifest themselves to their owner in their dreams and, whilst they are incorporeal most of the time, they roam when their owner is asleep.
-So, Maya co-essences could also be described as a person’s double from the “dreamtime” and, by extension, the netherworld (sleep is sometimes equated with death in Maya culture).
+Maya co-essences then can be described as a person’s double from the “dreamtime” and, by extension, the netherworld (sleep is sometimes equated with death in Maya culture).

 Kukulkan, the “Feathered Serpent”

 According to some scholars, the Maya origins of Kukulkan can be found in the so-called “Vision Serpent” of the Classic period9.
-Others, though, have pointed out that, based on comparisons with representations of fishes in Classic Maya iconography and also the prevalence of the aquatic theme in Classic Maya art as well as the importance of the watery Underworld in Maya mythology, elements that were thought to be feathers could very well represent “fins” instead10.
-So, Kukulkan is most likely a case of a foreign religious concept adapted to fit an old local religious concept.
+Others, though, have pointed out that based on comparisons with representations of fish in Classic Maya iconography, the prevalence of the aquatic theme in Classic Maya art, as well as the importance of the watery underworld in Maya mythology, elements that were thought to be feathers could very well represent “fins” instead10.
+So, Kukulkan is most likely a case of a foreign religious belief adapted to fit an old local religious belief.
 It’s a good example of Maya religious syncretism.

-Nevertheless, by the Postclassic period, the Mexican Feathered Serpent was an important deity in the Maya area and was used to promote the Itza political and commercial agenda11.
+Nevertheless, by the Postclassic period, the Mexican Feathered Serpent was an important deity in the Maya area and was used to promote the Itza’s political and commercial agenda11.

-In the Popol Vuh, where it is a creator God associated with wind and rain, the feathered serpent is called Qucumatz (Q’uq’umat).
-The deity, also associated with water and clouds, safely transports the sun across the sky and into the Underworld.
+In the Popol Vuh, where the creator god was associated with wind and rain, the feathered serpent, called Qucumatz (Q’uq’umat), was associated with water and clouds, safely transporting the sun across the sky and into the underworld.

-One commonly held idea is that human sacrifice was a widespread practice among the Maya but, in truth, there is only scarce evidence of this in the archaeological record.
+One commonly held idea is that human sacrifice was a widespread practice amongst the Maya but, in truth, there is scarce evidence of this in the archaeological record.

-As far as I know, no human remains have been ever been recovered from excavations in the Maya area with marks suggesting the person was indeed sacrificed.
-Cut marks on the ribs, from removal of the heart, or on the cervical vertebrae from decapitation could go in that direction but it is important to keep in mind that similar operations on dead bodies would leave the same traces, so we can’t just rely on these elements to conclude that it was a sacrifice.
-Further evidence is needed.
+As far as we know, no human remains have ever been recovered from excavations in the Maya area with marks suggesting the person was indeed sacrificed.
+Cut marks on the ribs, from removal of the heart, or on the cervical vertebrae from decapitation can be due to a number of reasons, so alone they cannot be definitive evidence that sacrifice was at play.
+Further evidence is required.

-One good example of strong evidence comes from Teotihuacan (Valley of Mexico) where the remains of 12 people were found inside the Pyramid of the Moon: their heads hacked off AND their hands bound behind their backs.
-This more strongly suggests human sacrifice as people are rarely buried with their hands bound behind their backs.
-But nothing similar was ever found in the Maya area.
+One good example comes from Teotihuacan (Valley of Mexico) where the remains of 12 people were found inside the Pyramid of the Moon; their heads hacked off AND their hands bound behind their backs.
+This strongly suggests that human sacrifice occurred, as people are rarely buried with their hands bound behind their backs.
+However, nothing similar has ever been found in the Maya area.

-For the Maya, evidence of human sacrifice is mainly depictions in Maya art but there are not many of them (they frequently illustrate books on the Maya, though, which could give the impression that the practice was commonplace), and the chronicles of 16th-century bishop of Yucatan Diego de Landa who led a violent campaign against ancient Maya religious beliefs and practices.
+For the Maya, evidence of human sacrifice mainly comes from depictions in Maya art, but these are rare, and the chronicles of 16th-century bishop of Yucatan Diego de Landa who led a violent campaign against Maya religious beliefs and practices.

-One of the most striking illustration of bloodletting is to be found on a series of sculptures from Yaxchilan.
-Lintel 24 (below) represents the king of Yaxchilan, Itzamnaaj Bahlam II (“Shield Jaguar II”), is seen holding a flaming torch over his wife, Lady K’ab’al Xook, who is pulling a thorny rope through her tongue.
+One of the most striking illustrations of bloodletting is to be found on a series of sculptures from Yaxchilan.
+Lintel 24 (below) represents the king of Yaxchilan, Itzamnaaj Bahlam II (“Shield Jaguar II”), holding a flaming torch over his wife, Lady K’ab’al Xook, who is pulling a thorny rope through her tongue.
 Scrolls of blood can be seen around her mouth.

-In 16th-century Yucatan, the Maya rituals the Spanish conquerors could not understand were quickly labelled as idolatry, superstition, or even devil worship.
+In 16th-century Yucatan, Maya rituals were quickly labelled by the Spanish conquerors as idolatry, superstition, or even devil worship.
 Landa’s Inquisition was marked by a conspicuous level of physical abuse and cultural destruction.

-On July 12, 1562, he ordered a number of Maya codices and thousands of “cult images” (including statues) to be burned.
-The conquest of the Maya by the Spanish was a long a brutal process and even to some contemporary observers, the pervasive use of torture was unsettling.
-Landa justified his actions by the claim that human sacrifice was widespread among the Maya and he evidently coerced many confessions by torture.
+On July 12, 1562, Landa ordered a number of Maya codices and thousands of “cult images” (including statues) to be burned.
+The conquest of the Maya by the Spanish was a long and brutal process and even to some contemporary observers, the pervasive use of torture was abhorrent.
+Landa justified his actions by claiming that human sacrifice was widespread amongst the Maya and he evidently coerced many confessions by torture.

 Although the ancient Maya did engage in human sacrifice, it was not as commonplace as usually described.
 The dredging of the so-called Cenote of Sacrifice (most commonly referred to as “Sacred Cenote”) at Chichen Itza in 1905-1908 by Harvard University archaeologists, yielded 50 human crania.

-Even if we considered these to be all from sacrificial victims (but think of burials at sea for sailors, water disposal in Hindu or Hawaian traditions, etc), Chichen Itza was occupied at least from the 7th-century until the 13th-century and remained a place of pilgrimage well into the 16th-century.
-That’s at least 8 centuries.
-Even just one sacrifice a year would make 800 persons hurled into the Cenote over that period.
-Obviously, the numbers don’t support the idea of a high frequency of “human sacrifices”.
+Even if we considered these to be all from sacrificial victims (although think of burials at sea for sailors, water disposal in Hindu tradition etc.), Chichen Itza was occupied at least from the 7th-century until the 13th-century and remained a place of pilgrimage well into the 16th-century.
+That is at least eight centuries.
+Even just one sacrifice a year would equate with 800 people hurled into the Cenote over that period.
+Obviously, the numbers do not support the idea of commonplace human sacrifice.

-It seems that human sacrifice among the Maya during the Classic period was primarily linked to warfare with the eventual execution of (some) elite captives (although, they were more useful alive as they could be exchanged for a ransom).
-It’s also important to acknowledge our biases.
-Would we call the execution of a death row prisoner or a war prisoner, “human sacrifice”?
+It seems that human sacrifice amongst the Maya during the Classic period was primarily linked to warfare with the eventual execution of (some) elite captives (although, they were more useful alive as they could be exchanged for a ransom).
+It is also important to acknowledge our biases.
+Would we call the execution of a death row prisoner or a war prisoner as “human sacrifice”?
 Do we ever call the killing of people by the Inquisition “human sacrifice”?

 How do we know what we know: Sources on Maya religious beliefs

-There’s a variety of sources from which we’ve learnt about Maya religious beliefs:
+There is a variety of sources from which we have learnt about Maya religious beliefs:

 Ethnohistory is the study of cultures and indigenous peoples’ customs by examining historical records.

-For the Maya, the main historical records is Diego de Landa Relación de las cosas de Yucatán written around 1566.
-The book includes documentation of Maya language and some notes on hieroglyphs, Maya religious beliefs and rituals and culture in general.
+For the Maya, the main historical record is Diego de Landa Relación de las cosas de Yucatán written around 1566.
+The book includes information concerning the Maya language, hieroglyphs, religious beliefs. rituals and culture in general.